 Please print the ACA Waiver and Registration form and bring the completed form to class.

-ACA Adult Waver and Insurance
+ACA Adult Waiver and Insurance

-ACA Minor Waver and Insurance
+ACA Minor Waiver and Insurance

 - Class starts at 8 AM sharp, and goes to 5 PM, both days